 My personal thoughts, feelings, and gut instincts?
 I’ve gone and looked at all the top medical and science groups: American Association for Advancement of Science, American Medical Association, World Health Organization, US National Academy of Science, British Royal Society of Medicine, and I have not been able to find one group (other than on Facebook) that say GM food is bad.
 They and many others [click for a great graphic with statements] state that GM food is safe.
 I also then asked myself, if the FDA states GE food is safe and allows it to be in our food chain for over 20 years, is it really all in Monsanto’s control?

 Can you really, boldly say with certainty that it’s a conspiracy that all these medical, science, and government groups are lying?
 Or that they’re receiving funding from big companies like Monsanto?
-With over 20 years and 600+ peer-reviewed studies proving that GM crops and GM foods are safe?
+With over 20 years and 2000+ peer-reviewed studies proving that GM foods are safe?
 For me, that right there sells it.
-For me.
 People are concerned about long term results.
 Is 20+ years not long enough?
 Is trillions of meals of GM food served not enough?
 I was educated in university to be a critical thinker and to only trust peer reviewed studies.
 I urge you to trust the science and not the countless (and quite frankly ludicrous) memes that are used for fear mongering out there that are no doubt flooding your Facebook timelines and Twitter feeds.